 Bioinformatics: A New Field in the Biological Sciences.
 Bioinformatics is one of the most rapidly growing fields in science today.
-It is powerful technology that is playing key roles in revolutionizing the biological sciences.
+It is a powerful technology that is playing key roles in revolutionizing the biological sciences.
 In the complex field of systems biology, bioinformatics is becoming the thread for stitching together information generated using genomics and proteomics technologies.
-Currently, there is a widely held belief that while physics has been the key driving force for the advancement of mathematical and computational sciences in the past few centuries, biology is probably going to become the main driving force for the future advancement of mathematical and computation is clearly where the science is going.
+Currently, there is a widely held belief that, while physics has been the key driving force for the advancement of mathematical and computational sciences in the past few centuries, biology will become the driving force for the advancement of mathematical and computational sciences.
+Integration of biology and computation is clearly where science is going.
 Our proposed degree program is set to meet the needs of science in the 21st century.

 The University of Georgia is a logical institution to establish an interdisciplinary research and graduate training program in bioinformatics.
-Bioinformatic approaches are required to assemble and characterize the enormous amount of DNA sequence data that is being generated daily, to find genes of interest, to suggest the cellular and molecular functional roles of these genes and to study the evolution of organisms.
+Bioinformatic approaches are required to assemble and characterize the enormous amount of DNA sequence data that is being generated daily; to find genes of interest; to suggest the cellular and molecular functional roles of these genes and to study the evolution of organisms.
 For these reasons, bioinformatics interacts closely with biological sciences, mathematical and computational sciences, physical sciences, engineering, and medical sciences (including pharmacy).
 The University of Georgia has many academic and research strengths in the disciplines that interact mostly closely with bioinformatics.
 These strengths can be utilized to develop a strong program.
 These conclusions are echoed in the strong letter of support from Mark Borodovsky, Regent's Professor and Director of the Center for Bioinformatics and Computational Biology at the Georgia Institute of Technology (Appendix 1).

 Societal Needs for this Program.
-In 1998, BusinessWeek magazine published an article entitled "We now are starting the century of biology," citing the major impacts that biological research and its application have had on medicine and agriculture and the potential future impacts on our lives in general.
+In 1998, BusinessWeek magazine published an article entitled "We now are starting the century of biology", citing the major impacts that biological research and its application have had on medicine and agriculture and the potential future impacts on our lives in general.
 Computation is playing an increasingly more important role in realizing many of the impacts promised by the new biology.
 For example, personalized medicine will rely on detailed information about tens of thousands of genes encoded in our genome.
 Detailed treatment plans for a particular illness will depend on the specific gene and protein (expression) profiles of different individuals, which will require sophisticated bioinformatic analyses.
 Prevention of particular diseases such as cancer might require computational modeling of dynamic behaviors of complex biochemical networks in our cells.
 Further improvements of corn yields through bioengineering will require identification of "choking-points" or bottlenecks in complex metabolic networks in corn cells, which would further require sophisticated computational modeling of these metabolic networks.
 To deliver these and other promises of the powerful biological and bioengineering techniques will require training of a new generation of biologists who are capable of using computational and mathematical techniques to solve complex biological problems.
-Rigorous education and training in biology and computational/mathematical sciences will be necessary for the development of professionals in academia and the biotechnology industry.
-Specifically, we expect that graduates of our program will be qualified for faculty positions at research and teaching universities, research scientists at leading biotechnology and biomedical firms, and researchers at federal and state agencies.
-Companies that have hired scientists with similar training include Johnson & Johnson, DuPont, Monsanto, Celera, TIGR, Eli Lilly, Pfizer, Pioneer Hybrid, and Smith Kline.
-National laboratories that hire in this field include LosAlamos, Oak Ridge, and Argonne.
+Rigorous education and training in biology and computational/mathematical sciences will be necessary for the development of technical staff in academia and the biotechnology industry.